 Material Flamability: Lunar-G Combustion Investigation (LUCI)

-NASA’s Glenn Research Center researchers are also assessing the flammability of solid materials in lunar gravity.
+NASA’s Glenn Research Center researchers together with Voyager Technologies are also assessing the flammability of solid materials in lunar gravity.
 Observing the flame fronts of multiple samples at a variety of gravity accelerations, the payload records flame velocity images, radiant emissions, temperatures, and product gas concentrations.
 These moderate-duration flammability tests aim to provide guidance for rating the many materials anticipated to be used inside crewed spaces on the Moon, which will improve crew safety.
+The goal is to determine the conditions for which the Moon, with its reduced gravity, might pose a more hazardous environment with respect to fire safety.
+This project is supported by the Moon to Mars Program Office within NASA's Exploration Systems Development Mission Directorate.

 By coincidence, Earth’s Moon and Jupiter’s moon, Europa share nearly equal gravity.
 Researchers from NASA’s Jet Propulsion Laboratory are testing a sample handling technology to assess multi-phase reservoirs for sample mixing and bubble migration.
-The experiment apparatus utilizes the reservoirs’ shapes and a high-voltage electric field to help drive the gas phase to the desired location and prevent bubbles from blocking outlet/inlet channels.
+Also known as FORGE (Fluidic Operations in Reduced Gravity Experiment), this experiment apparatus utilizes the reservoirs’ shapes and a magnetic field to help drive the gas phase to the desired location and prevent bubbles from blocking outlet/inlet channels.
 Testing the technology in relevant gravity conditions helps researchers test for the occurrence of unexpected phase behavior.
+This project is supported by the Moon to Mars Program Office within NASA's Exploration Systems Development Mission Directorate.

-Flow Boiling in Microgap Coolers: Embedded Thermal Management
+Flow Boiling in Microgap Coolers (FBMC): Embedded Thermal Management

 Embedded cooling of electronic devices could overcome several limitations of current techniques, and experimental validation of gravity-independent behavior could enable spaceflight systems to exploit this powerful thermal management technique.
 During this flight test, researchers from NASA's Goddard Space Flight Center are characterizing the fundamental fluid physics of two-phase flows in heated miniature and microscale channels.

-Researchers from Purdue University are testing FEMTA, a non-toxic micropropulsion alternative for precision attitude control for small spacecraft missions.
+Researchers from Purdue University are testing FEMTA (Film Evaporation MEMS Tunable Array), a non-toxic micropropulsion alternative for precision attitude control for small spacecraft missions.
 This technology uses water surface tension to provide highly tunable low-power attitude and thermal control and enable in-situ resource utilization for propellant and reduce overall small spacecraft mission costs.

 Draper Multi-Environment Navigator (DMEN)

-Draper Labs is testing the DMEN entry, descent, and landing solution designed to give crewed missions wayfaring and location data needed for safe and accurate lunar and planetary landings.
-At 3 kg, DMEN consists of a suite of sensors (camera, inertial measurement unit, magnetometer), along with sensor circuitry, a computer, and algorithms to process sensor data for navigation.
-Its size, weight, and power requirements have the potential to benefit future NASA missions and the space industry.
+Draper is testing the DMEN entry, descent, and landing navigation solution designed to give lunar and planetary missions wayfaring and location data needed for safe and accurate landings.
+At 3 lbs, DMEN consists of a suite of sensors (camera and inertial measurement unit), along with sensor circuitry, a computer, and algorithms to process sensor data for navigation.
+Its low size, weight, and power requirements have the potential to benefit future NASA missions and the space industry.

 Testing Dust Mitigation Technologies